 Slow or unreliable broadband

 With more of us working from home or sourcing our entertainment online, a slow internet connection can be a genuine pain, although the arrival of full fibre broadband should mean this is no longer an issue for many people.
-However, if you are suffering with slow broadband or dropped connections can come from a range of sources.
+However, if you are suffering with slow broadband or dropped connections, the problem can come from a range of sources.

-If you have recently experienced a slower connection, there may be a fault on the line, but it could also be the number of people using your connection.
+If you have recently experienced a slow connection, there may be a fault on the line, but it could also be the number of people using your connection.
 If this number has increased then you may need to upgrade to a faster broadband connection.
 Superfast fibre is available to almost all properties in the UK now, and full fibre is currently available to around 30 per cent, so upgrading shouldn’t be a problem.
 You can use our postcode checker to find out what is available at your address, quickly and easily.

 The position of your wifi router can also cause problems.
 If your connection has become less reliable after moving your router, this may be the problem.
 Structural steel and other features of a building can interfere with the wifi signal.
-If you have a room in your house with a consistently poor signal , you could try using a wifi booster.
+If you have a room in your house with a consistently poor signal, you could try using a wifi booster.
 BT provides its Complete WiFi service to solve this problem in exchange for a small additional monthly fee.

-If there is no fault found, but you are consistently getting speeds lower than the estimated speed you signed up for, then you can make a formal complaint.
+If there is no fault found, but you are consistently getting speeds lower than the estimated speed you were provided with when you signed up, then you can make a formal complaint.
 Visit the BT website for instructions.

 Use social media to speed up response times